Mishika-D/Mishika_BlueStampPortfolio/index.md

 # Challenges

 This part of my project had many challenges.
-To start off, my code had a dead zone which said that if the value on the joystick was not 512 (center), then the robot can move.
+To start off, my code had a dead zone which stated that if the value on the joystick was not 512 (center), then the robot can move.
 When I added my LEDs, I found that the dead zone value had changed.
 This caused my LEDs to blink rapidly rather than stay still.
 I overcame this by writing debug code and adding a range of values rather than a specific number.
 I also found that wiring in series sometimes would not work.
 While it worked on my simulation, sometimes wiring more than 1 LED in series caused too much resistance and it wouldn't light up.
 I faced an issue with the wiring too.
 When wiring the power line from the top and bottom of the breadboard, I accidentally wired power to ground rather than power to power and ground to ground.
 I realized this when my robot froze when it was supposed to be in motion.
 Attaching my LEDs to my robot was a challenge due to the amount of wires I needed.
 Each LED needed 2 jumper wires and I had to double the length (the wires has to be long since the LEDs had to reach the robot).
 In the future I aim to make a case for my robot so the wires are protected.
 I enjoyed constructing and designing this project and I am eager to see what projects I will work on in the future.